sbw70/verification-constraints/labs/README.md

 ## Scope

-Labs are experimental validation environments.
+Labs are research and development environments.

-They are not production deployment instructions, formal benchmarks, or claims that every implementation will produce the same measurements.
+They are not production deployment instructions, formal benchmarks, certifications, or claims that every implementation will produce the same measurements.